vaibhavj20/DevOps-Journey/Jenkins/Freestyle-project/Setup.md

 ---

-# Part 11: Test the CI/CD Pipeline
+# Step 10: Test the CI/CD Pipeline

 ## Automatic Deployment

 Once you push code to GitHub:

 1. **GitHub webhook** triggers Jenkins automatically
-2. Go to Jenkins Dashboard
+2. Go to Jenkins Dashboard: `http://<jenkins-public-ip>:8080`
-3. You'll see your project building (blue progress bar)
+3. You'll see your project building (blue progress bar or building icon)
 4. Click on the build number (e.g., `#1`)
-5. Click **Console Output** to see logs
+5. Click **Console Output** to see real-time logs
-6. Wait for "Finished: SUCCESS"
+6. Wait for **"Finished: SUCCESS"** message

 ## View Your Website